Package software.amazon.awscdk.services.scheduler.alpha

 Grouping Schedules

 Your AWS account comes with a default scheduler group.
-You can access default group in CDK with:
+You can access the default group in CDK with:

 IGroup defaultGroup = Group.fromDefaultGroup(this, "DefaultGroup");